ldionne/cppnow-2013-d2/1_intro.md

 <!SLIDE>
 # About me

-I am a 21 years old math and programming enthusiast seeking excellence in what I do.
+I am a math student and programming enthusiast constantly seeking for improvement.

-I enjoy philosophy, barley wine, classical music and sometimes mixing these together.

 ## github.com/ldionne